Rohithosalli/2-1-MUX-using-pseudo-NMOS-logic-and-CMOS-logic/README.md

 - [License](#license)

 ## Introduction
 A multiplexer is a combinational circuit that selects one of the many input signals and directs it to the output.
 The 2-to-1 MUX selects one of the two inputs based on a single control signal.
-This project explores two implementations of the 2-to-1 MUX: one using Pseudo-NMOS logic and the other using CMOS logic.
+This project explores two implementations of the 2-to-1 MUX: one using pseudo-NMOS logic and the other using CMOS logic.

 ## Design Overview
 ### Pseudo-NMOS Logic